Self-consistent modelling and qualitative comparison of mildly relativistic runaway electron dynamics with a closed flux surface formation model during tokamak startup: Brief introduction of startup runaway electrons

 The RE fluid models are typically obtained by solving a time-dependent electron kinetics with the steady-state assumption on background plasmas \cite{Gurevich1961JETP, Connor1975NF, Rosenbluth1997NF}.
 As a result, one may overlook what definition of runaway electrons is implicitly presumed in the models.
 For example, in the case of Dreicer generation \cite{Connor1975NF} (primary generation), which is known to play a leading role in RE formation during startup \cite{Na2025NF}, the generation rate is calculated from the steady-state particle flux into the runaway regime in phase space under an applied electric field.
 Consequently, the resulting runaway electron generation rate becomes independent of the specific choice of the boundary in momentum space used to define REs, since the phase space flow is effectively incompressible due to the particle conservation under small angle Coulomb scatterings.

 However, a proper choice of the runaway boundary is required to infer the RE generation rate when plasma parameters change in time \cite{Lee2023NF}.
 Figure \ref{fig:param_evol} shows the time variation of the plasma parameters in the example problem set up in Ref. \cite{Lee2023NF}, which is relevant to the KSTAR startup plasma.
 Here, $E_c \equiv \frac{e^3 n_e \ln \Lambda_{free}}{4\pi \varepsilon_0^2 mc^2}$ is the critical electric field and it has the following relationship with $p_c$ by $(\frac{E}{E_c})^2 = 1 + \frac{1}{p_c^2}$.
+The test problem is constructed by parametrically ramping the plasma parameters up through an early-rampup phase, where the primary generation grows exponentially, and then deliberately ramping them down so that the primary generation weakens again.
+This design ensures that any definition may be used after the RE beam has formed, whereas during its formation the correct definition is required to demonstrate consistency between the fluid and kinetic models.

 Figure \ref{fig:nRE_full} demonstrates that if the runaway boundary is defined as $p_c$ (blue curve) using the time evolving parameters in Fig. \ref{fig:param_evol}, the RE density calculated from kinetic simulation is higher by several factors than the values from the analytic (CH) and numerical fluid models, although the final saturated values are consistent.

 Under the classification of phase-space regions considered in the Connor-Hastie work \cite{Connor1975NF}, a thin, singular layer forms in the vicinity of $p_c$ (indicated by Region IV in Fig. \ref{fig:pV}).
 Within this layer, particle motion is not governed by electric acceleration but by pitch-angle scattering and energy diffusion (see Appendix C.2 in Ref. \cite{Lee2025phD}).
 The "free-acceleration" condition that characterizes runaway electrons is satisfied in the region where the particle momentum is sufficiently greater than $p_c$.
 For instance, the one-dimensional momentum distribution $F^0$ in Fig. \ref{fig:pV} exhibits a plateau-like structure (indicated by Region V), which results from the continuous acceleration of runaway particles.
 These two regions have an overlapping domain in which the upward particle flux from the thin layer (IV) to the runaway region (V) can be matched.
 We refer to a matching boundary within this domain as the region-based critical boundary, $p_V$.
 After redefining the runaway boundary as $p_V$, the time evolution of the RE density predicted by the kinetic simulation (red curve in Fig. \ref{fig:nRE_full}) becomes consistent with the fluid simulation results.
 This example has an important implication for the development of a mildly relativistic model: the fluid model of primary RE generation describes the rate at which REs are born at $p_V$, rather than at $p_c$.